Are you thinking about voyaging to Bhaktapur but have no idea, What to visit there? How to get there? What to eat? Or, what is so special about it?

 However, the destination also gives you a slightly complete view of the only International Airport of Nepal, Tribhuvan International Airport, landing and taking off of the flights.

-This 2-3 hours walk or the 25min (maximum) ride purposely gives you one of the best views of southern and northern Bhaktapur with the immense beauty of the sunset.
-(The rides and walk counts from the Bhaktapur Durbar Square.)
+This 2-3 hour walk or the 25 minutes (maximum) ride purposely gives you one of the best views of southern and northern Bhaktapur with the immense beauty of the sunset.
+(The rides and walks count from the Bhaktapur Durbar Square.)

-Thimi, an ancient cultural city of Bhaktapur as well as of Nepal.
-You gotta believe that this city perfectly lies in between the three majestically beautiful cities of Nepal i.e, Bhaktapur, Kathmandu, and Lalitpur.
+Thimi is an ancient cultural city of Bhaktapur as well as Nepal.
+You gotta believe that this city perfectly lies in between the three majestically beautiful cities of Nepal, i.e, Bhaktapur, Kathmandu, and Lalitpur.